-COMMENTS ON BUDGET COMPARISONS see Required supplementary information on page 40
+COMMENTS ON BUDGET COMPARISONS see Required supplementary information on page 38

-Actual total revenues exceeded the amount budgeted by \$227,722.
-This was mainly due to a positive \$34,907 variance in basic library tax, a positive \$82,550 variance in ERAF tax revenue, a positive \$54,435 variance in contributions from the miscellaneous gifts and donations, and a positive \$42,533 variance in investment earnings.
+Actual total revenues exceeded the amount budgeted by \$294,642.
+This was mainly due to a positive \$181,232 variance in tax revenues and a positive \$49,469 variance in investment earnings.

-Actual total expenditures were less than the amount budgeted by \$124,321.
-This difference is primarily due to adjustments to Pension and OPEB expense of approximately due to new actuarial valuations.
-These Capital Outlay and Pension/OPEB expenditures offset below budget expenditures in both Salaries & Benefits and Services & Supplies totaling approximately \$(128,000).
+Actual total expenditures exceeded the amount budgeted by \$778,031.
+This difference is mainly due Capital Outlay of \$911,711.
+These Capital Outlay expenditures offset below budget expenditures in Operations.